Musislik/lin-ground-temp-sensor/README.md

 <img width="592" height="624" alt="image" src="https://github.com/Musislik/lin-ground-temp-sensor/blob/main/diagrams/diag_main_loop-transm_msg.drawio.svg" />

 ## LIN responder
 Reception of LIN protocol to responder also works on basis of state machine.
 Data reception is handled via UART interrupt.
 When it gets to PID a function setLINResponderRXMessage() is called where PID is checked for its validity and then from switch for valid PIDs it is decided how to deal with received message.
-For our case data is sample from AD converters and sent back.
+For our case data is sampled from AD converters and sent back.

 <img width="592" height="624" alt="image" src="https://github.com/Musislik/lin-ground-temp-sensor/blob/main/diagrams/diag_main_loop-fix-Responder.drawio.svg" />